Combine Dissimilar Grids by Converting Regular Grid to Geolocated Data Grid

 The coloration depicts steepness of slope.
 Change the colormap to make the steepest slopes magenta, the gentler slopes dark blue, and the flat areas light blue:

 view to get a southeast perspective of the surface from a low viewpoint.
-In 3-D, you immediately see the topography as well as the slope.
+In 3-D, you can see the topography as well as the slope.

 material shiny camlight lighting Gouraud

-Finally, remove white space and re-render the figure in perspective mode.
+Remove the white space and view the figure in perspective mode.

 axis tight ax = gca; ax.Projection = 'perspective';